 She stood up.
 “Okay, Mia.
 Time to go.”

 I quickly grabbed my purse and headed off the train, right after Sandy.
 I don’t know if Henry got off the train with us, and I feel immediately guilty for not having spoken to him on the subway.
 Well, no time for that now.

-Manhattan street was jammed with traffic.
+Manhattan’s streets are jammed with traffic.
 It looked crazy.
 I could not help but notice the overflow of cars.
 Part of me was petrified.
 I had seen lots of traffic before, but this seemed a little over the top.

 “Okay, Mia.
 Let’s go.”